Jock Landale worked hard to make it to the NBA, and he's not about to let limited playing time with the San Antonio Spurs spoil his experience.

 Landale reveals how following the same schedule religiously has helped him keep his mind on getting better and not worrying as much about playing time.
 Another thing that helps him stay focused?
 Enjoying his life off the court.

-"It's important to not make this experience all about basketball because when things like this happen, mentally you just go down the rabbit hole and it can get to a dark place.
-[My girlfriend] and I really enjoy life off the court.
+"It's important to not make this experience all about basketball because when things like this happen, mentally you just go down the rabbit hole and it can get to a dark place. and I really enjoy life off the court.
 We get out to Austin a fair bit and do different things.
 We took up paddle-boarding over the summer."

 Jock Landale is working extra hard to stay ready